-When we say “optimize” we mean that your page should look and work the best at the most common size.
-It should still look good and work well at other sizes, which is why I recommend a liquid layout using percentage widths to control layout (when I got a say in design).
+When I say “optimise” I mean that your page should look and work the best at the most common size.
+It should still look good and work well at other sizes, which is why I *used to* recommend a liquid layout using percentage widths to control layout (when I got a say in design).
 I have generally followed Nielsen’s advice that it should be its best at 1024×768, although this would be quite outdated advice to give in 2014:

-The three main criteria in optimizing a page layout for a certain screen size are:
+The three main criteria in optimising a page layout for a certain screen size are:

 - Web Page Initial visibility: Is all key information visible above the fold so users can see it without scrolling?
 This is a tradeoff between how many items are shown vs. how much detail is displayed for each item.